bizancio3/ml-zoomcamp/12-capstone-project/README.md

 - `water1.bin`
 - `cloud_deploy/`

-Extensive exploratory data analysis (EDA) has been performed to understand the nature of the problem.
+Extensive **exploratory data analysis (EDA)** has been performed to understand the nature of the problem.
 In particular, an effort was made in order to determine the significance of a linear (baseline) model prior to any modeling attempts, including statistical testing for:
-- linearity
+- **linearity**
-- normality of the residuals
+- **normality of the residuals**
-- homoscedasticity
+- **homoscedasticity**

 All this was done with the purpose of establishing cause-effect relationships between the variables that would allow subsequent feature engineering.

-Read notebook.ipynb to access the full discussion.
+Read [notebook.ipynb](notebook.ipynb) to access the full discussion.

-A k-neighbor predictor was chosen, because with equal accuracy in a low signal-to-noise context (high uncertainty, with likely hidden factors) it is at least a very light model and therefore optimal to be deployed.
+A `k-neighbor predictor` was chosen, **because with equal accuracy in a low signal-to-noise context (high uncertainty, with likely hidden factors) it is at least a very light model and therefore optimal to be deployed**.

 ## 3. Reproducibility
 Please clone this repository and follow instructions below.